Tal144155/ShareSphere---Server/README.md

 - When pressing another users picture\name in the post, you will be redirected to his personal page.

+- **Bonus Feature:** The server and React components includes the option to add comments to posts.
+Each comment is attributed to its respective user, who possesses the ability to edit or delete their comments.
+A dedicated API exists for this interactions. **Please note** that this feature is not currently available on the Android app, so refrain from pressing the comment button.

 - **please notice:** when you enter another users profile page, if you are not friends, you will be able to send him a friend request but you will not be able to his posts. only when you are friends, you can see his posts **and his friends** in the profile page.

 # 📸 Pictures from the website: